appliedtechnology/jsfs-tool-dotfiles/README.md

 # jsfullstackdev-dotfiles
 With these files and scripts we have configured the development machines we are using in the FullStack Javascript developer course

 All your computers has been preconfigured by running the bootstrapping scripts as described below.
-Feel free to tweak them to your liking.

 ## How to's